Hallelujah He Lives!

 The evidence was so compelling, they were convinced that Jesus physically rose from the dead and believed.
 And, the apostle Paul, who initially rejected the resurrection and vigorously persecuted Christians, ultimately placed his faith in the resurrected Christ.

 The resurrection of Jesus Christ from the dead is a non-negotiable and foundational tenet of Christianity.
-The historical record is open for investigation; and, the evidence provided in eyewitness testimony documents the facts.
+The historical record is open for investigation.
+The evidence provided in eyewitness testimony documents the facts of the resurrection.

 John’s account concludes with the words, “these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name” (Jn.
 20:31).